-3 hours CS 1013 Introduction to Computers and Information Systems
+CS 1013 3 hours Introduction to Computers and Information Systems

 An analysis of computer systems, their present uses and future roles in society, business, and public organizations.
 Topics emphasized include computer algorithms, computer organization (both hardware and software), data structures, program design and elementary programming in high level languages using microcomputers.
+IBM Microcomputers are used to complete lab work in the course.